 A versatile American hockey center whose journey through the professional ranks was marked by a prolific scoring touch at every level but the NHL.

-Erik Westrum's hockey career is a testament to skill, persistence, and the fine margins of the sport.
-A crafty and intelligent center, he dominated the collegiate game at the University of Minnesota, becoming a Hobey Baker Award finalist.
-His professional path saw him shuttle between the NHL—with stops in Phoenix, Minnesota, and Toronto—and the American Hockey League, where he was nothing short of a superstar.
-In the AHL, Westrum was a point-per-game force, winning scoring titles and MVP honors, demonstrating a playmaking brilliance that sometimes struggled to find consistent space in the faster, more physical NHL.
-His story is a classic hockey narrative: a player of immense talent who became a legend in the minors, leaving an indelible mark on the teams and leagues where his particular genius could fully shine.
+Erik Westrum became a Hobey Baker Award finalist at the University of Minnesota, dominating the collegiate game as a crafty, intelligent center.
+His professional path saw him shuttle between the NHL—with stops in Phoenix, Minnesota, and Toronto—and the American Hockey League.
+In the AHL, he was a point-per-game force, winning scoring titles and MVP honors.
+His playmaking brilliance sometimes struggled to find consistent space in the faster, more physical NHL.
+Born in 1979, Westrum's story is a classic hockey narrative: a player of immense talent who became a legend in the minors.

 1965–1980